MRoosjen/MRoosjen.github.io/README.md

 ![Auxintimeseries](/assets/img/Auxintimeseries.jpg)

-###**Linking auxin receptors to rapid proteome responses**
+**Linking auxin receptors to rapid proteome responses** [Publication](https://www.nature.com/articles/s41586-022-05187-x) [Publication](https://www.nature.com/articles/s41586-021-04037-6)
-[Publication](https://www.nature.com/articles/s41586-022-05187-x)
-[Publication](https://www.nature.com/articles/s41586-021-04037-6)

 _Project status Completed._

 A valuable link was provided for our collaborators by collecting and analyzing phosphoproteomics datasets on auxin receptor mutant.
-These datasets were wrangled, mined and compared using R. The outcomes lead to new insights into auxin perception and signaling in A.Thaliana.
+These datasets were wrangled, mined and compared using **R**.
+The outcomes lead to new insights into auxin perception and signaling in A.Thaliana.

 ![Auxinreceptor](/assets/img/Auxin receptor.jpg)